Milad-Mrz/Github-101/README.md

 or  ``` git merge "branch_name" ```

-(after the merg, pull, commit, and push again)
+(after the merge, pull, commit, and push again)

-6. Pull branch (to merge on current system):
+6. Pull a branch (to merge with a remote branch):
 ``` git pull origin "branch_name" ```

 7. Delete a local branch: